-Impairment on cash and cash equivalents and accounts receivables have been measured at 12-month expected loss basis and reflects the short maturities of the exposures.
-The company considered that cash and cash equivalents and accounts receivables have low credit risk.
+Impairment on cash and cash equivalents and accounts receivable have been measured at 12-month expected loss basis and at lifetime ECL, respectively, as these reflect the short maturities of the exposures.
+The company considered that cash and cash equivalents and accounts receivable have low credit risk, as these are with counterparties that have high credit ratings and/or not past-due as at the reporting date.

-No impairment allowances was recognised under IFRS 9.
+No impairment allowance was recognised under IFRS 9.